Dril: Reception and following

 Over time, dril has grown from a relatively obscure Twitter account with a small cult following to a widely followed, well-known account on the site.
 In October 2012, dril had only 23,000 followers.
 That number had grown to 166,000 by December 2014, and then 567,000 by May 2017.
 As of January 2021, dril had reached 1.6 million followers.
 Unlike most comedians with large Twitter followings, dril became popular without a public reputation or career outside of the platform.
+In March 2023, a report from the media outlet Platformer revealed that Twitter had included dril on a secret list of 35 "VIP" accounts whose reach was amplified by its algorithms, alongside such users as Twitter CEO Elon Musk, President Joe Biden, and basketball star LeBron James.

 Following dril has often been described—sometimes in a half-serious or tongue-in-cheek manner, other times sincerely—as one of the few good uses of Twitter.
 In November 2017, shortly after the doxing incident, dril was called "arguably the most iconic Twitter account in the history of social media [and] practically internet royalty" in The A.V.
 Club and "one of the internet's most unlikely treasures" in Slate.
 In December 2019, Katie Notopoulos of BuzzFeed News called dril "Without a doubt [...] the most important person on Twitter of the 2010s."

-Dril's writing has been praised by a variety of public figures, including poet Patricia Lockwood; comedian and actor Rob Delaney; writer and The New Yorker staff writer Adrian Chen; and Reply All hosts PJ Vogt and Alex Goldman.
+Dril's writing has been praised by a variety of public figures, including poet Patricia Lockwood; actor-comedians Rob Delaney and David Cross; The New Yorker staff writer Adrian Chen; and Reply All hosts PJ Vogt and Alex Goldman.
 In 2019, British writer Tom Whyman argued (in earnest) that dril should be considered for the Nobel Prize in Literature as "the one true poet of the internet age"; in Whyman's view, recognizing dril's writing as literature would be equivalent to historical shifts in the definition of "art" prompted by avant-garde works by artists like Marcel Duchamp and Andy Warhol.